Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: Introduction

-In view of the previously discussed tasks, we outline the main novelties and advantages of our research as follows:\\ I) We carefully simulate $PTR$s affected by a scenario of SGWB and noise, with red noise component superimposed to construct as most as like realistic data for various values of model parameters.
-Relying on the graph theory, the complex network from $PTR$s of pulsars distributed in our celestial sphere, will be created.\\ II) Given the fact that the effect of SGWB is highly degenerated by red noise and other foreground phenomena, the HD curve is investigated as the main potential indicator of SGWB footprint. \\ III) A comprehensive pipeline is proposed to ensure the input $PTR$s is adequately prepared for the implementation of our exclusive summary statistics based on graph theory (Fig.~\ref{fig:fig_Work_Flow}).\\ IV) Also, the significance of detecting the SGWB signal produced by astrophysical sources (SMBHB) captured through PTA will be assessed from the perspective of the topology and geometry of the constructed complex network by computing the $AUC$, ${\rm Welch's}$ $t$-test $p$-value and ${\rm Cohen's}$ $d$ metrics.
+We outline the main novelties of our research as follows:\\ I) We carefully simulate $PTR$s affected by a scenario of SGWB and noise, with red noise component superimposed to construct as most as like realistic data for various values of model parameters.
+Relying on the graph theory, the complex network from $PTR$s of pulsars distributed in our celestial sphere, will be created.\\ II) Given the fact that the effect of SGWB is highly degenerated by red noise and other foreground phenomena, the Hellings \& Downs curve is investigated as the main potential indicator of SGWB footprint. \\ III) A comprehensive pipeline is proposed to ensure the input $PTR$s is adequately prepared for the implementation of our exclusive summary statistics based on graph theory (Fig.~\ref{fig:fig_Work_Flow}).\\ IV) Also, the significance of detecting the SGWB signal produced by astrophysical sources (SMBHB) captured through PTA will be assessed from the perspective of the structural characteristics of the constructed complex network by computing the $AUC$, ${\rm Welch's}$ $t$-test $p$-value and ${\rm Cohen's}$ $d$ metrics.
 Additionally, we will explore how the number of pulsars, total observation time span and the SGWB strength affect the capability of detection, along with the uncertainties associated with the SGWB strain amplitude and spectral index.\\ V) According to our graph-based analysis, we will assess their constraining capability on the SGWB parameters by performing the Fisher information matrix analysis.\\ VI) Finally, we implement our graph-based method on NANOGrav 15-year dataset.

-The main objectives of this research are to test our graph-based approach for detectability of SGWB when we are dealing with indirect approach, namely imprint of SGWB on the $PTR$s.
-Investigating the uncertainty levels of model free parameters, using the summary statistics which includes topology and geometry of complex networks constructed from $PTR$s, will be another part of our purposes.
-We argue that the SGWB would be detected at high significance through the graph measures.
-Namely the edge weights standard deviation distinguish the GW imprint from other correlation models sourced by observatory clock errors or solar system ephemeris errors.
-We also advocate using the graph-based approach alongside of the Bayesian likelihood analysis or the frequentist optimal statistic to constrain the strain amplitude and spectral index of SGWB, making it a new and valuable element of the summary statistics utilized in the SBI approach.